 David Gray, Treasurer

 Dave holds a BS in Mechanical Engineering from the University of Missouri - Rolla and an MBA from Harvard Business School.
 He is the President & CEO of Gray Manufacturing Industries, LLC.
 Dave also serves on the Board of Directors of Maple City Savings, is a current Board Member and past Board President of the Hornell YMCA, and is a past Board Member and Finance Committee Member of St. James Mercy Health Systems.
 He brings 20+ years of financial and operations management experience to St. Ann's Academy.
 Dave and his wife, Penny, have been a part of the St. Ann's family for many years.
-Their son, Nicholas, is in fifth grade at St. Ann's Academy; their son, Matthew, attended St. Ann School for 7 years, graduated from Hornell High School, and is now a freshman at St. John Fisher College; and their daughter, Kaelyn, attended St. Ann's for 10 years, graduated from Hornell High School and Syracuse University, and now works as a Graphic Designer in Syracuse.
+Their son, Nicholas, is in 6th grade at St. Ann's Academy; their son, Matthew, attended St. Ann School for 7 years, graduated from Hornell High School, and is now a sophomore at St. John Fisher College; and their daughter, Kaelyn, attended St. Ann's for 10 years, graduated from Hornell High School and Syracuse University, and now works as a Graphic Designer in Syracuse.

 Penny Gray, Technology/Communications